Jesus is their savior, Trump is their candidate. Ex-president's backers say he shares faith, values

 This has frustrated a minority of conservative evangelicals who see Trump as an unrepentant poser, using the Bible and prayer sessions for photo props.
 They see him as lacking real faith and facing credible, serious misconduct allegations while campaigning with incendiary rhetoric and authoritarian ambitions.

-Karen Swallow Prior, a Christian author and literary scholar who has spoken against fellow evangelicals’ embrace of Trump, said this support in 2024 is familiar but “intensified.”
+Karen Swallow Prior, a Christian author and literary scholar who criticized fellow evangelicals’ embrace of Trump, said this support in 2024 is familiar but “intensified.”

-In the past, she said Trump supporters hoped but weren’t certain that Trump shared their Christian faith.
+In the past, she said Trump supporters hoped but weren’t certain that he shared their Christian faith.

 “Now his supporters believe themselves,” she said.
 “Despite the fact that Trump clearly wavers on abortion and he wavers on LGBTQ issues, those things are just ignored, they’re just erased out of the narrative.”